 Notification and Acceptance

 Accepted students must return a signed contract by the deadline specified in the acceptance letter, indicating their intent to participate.
 Students who do not return their contracts by the deadline may be removed from the list of study abroad participants.
 After the contract deadline, participation information and required forms will be available to students through the OSA website.
-It is important that students submit all required OSA forms and respond to all requests from the program sponsor in a timely manner.
+It is important that students submit all required OSA forms and respond to all requests from the program provider in a timely manner.
 Failure to do so will result in automatic withdrawal from the program.

 Passports and Visas

-The OSA organizes two mandatory orientation sessions toward the end of the semester: 1) a general orientation meeting covering Pomona’s study abroad procedures and policies, and 2) a program-specific meeting for Pomona Programs.
+The OSA organizes two mandatory orientation sessions toward the end of the semester: 1) a general orientation meeting covering Pomona’s study abroad procedures and policies, and 2) a program-specific meeting for approved programs.
 Absences may be excused only because of conflicts with a scheduled course activity or because of participation in a varsity game.
 Students should submit a written request for an excused absence before the orientation session.
 Students with excused absences will receive a written make-up assignment from the OSA.
 Orientation Packets with program information are distributed at the program-specific meetings.

 Other Claremont Colleges Students